Banaras Hindu University: Banaras Hindu University Entrance Tests

 Until 2021, Banaras Hindu University used to conduct the national level BHU-UET for undergraduate courses, and BHU-PET, for postgraduate courses, usually during May–June for admission for which registrations begun on Vasant Panchami i.e., university foundation day, for over 24 undergraduate and over 100 postgraduate courses.
 The UET & PET exams were held for 5166 seats in online and offline mode in subject-wise papers.
 The total exam duration was two hours with multiple-choice questions.
 Total marks varied with the exam.

 The university previously also conducted the Banaras Hindu University Research Entrance Test (BHU-RET) till 2023.

 The entire admission process is conducted by the controller of examinations.

 Rankings

-Internationally, BHU was ranked 601–800 in the world by the Times Higher Education World University Rankings of 2022 and 153 in Asia in 2022.
+The University has been ranked among the 501–600 universities globally in the Times Higher Education World University Rankings 2026, while it secured the 224th position in Asia in the same year.

+In India, the university was placed 11th overall by the National Institutional Ranking Framework (NIRF) 2024.

+It ranked 5th in the universities category and 16th in the research category for the same year.

-In India, the 2024 National Institutional Ranking Framework (NIRF) ranked BHU 5th among universities, 11th overall, 16th in research, 7th in medical, 25th in law and 48th in management.
+In discipline-specific rankings, BHU was ranked 10th in engineering, 7th in the medical, 25th in Law by NIRF and 48th in management in 2024.

-The university was ranked seventh among universities in India by Outlook India in 2020.
-In 2023, BHU was ranked second best among central universities by Outlook India.

-Its engineering institute, IIT-BHU, was ranked 10th by the NIRF Engineering ranking for 2024.
-In 2019, IIT-BHU was ranked ninth among engineering colleges in India by The Week.

-The Faculty of Law, Banaras Hindu University was ranked fifth in India by Outlook India in 2019 and seventh in India by The Week.

-The Institute of Medical Sciences, Banaras Hindu University was ranked fifth among medical colleges in India in 2022 by NIRF and second by Outlook India.
-It was ranked seventh among medical colleges in India in 2020 by India Today, sixth by The Week and second by Outlook India.
+In the Outlook India rankings 2024, BHU was placed 2nd in the government medical category.